lixi-ui/lixi-ui-vue/src/components/select/doc/index.en-US.md

 You can customize HTML templates for options.

-:::demo Insert customized HTML templates into the slot of `el-option`.
+:::demo Insert customized HTML templates into the slot of `lx-option`.

 ```html
 <template>